ToxicObsidian/FileMD5Utility/README.md

     -nc or --NOT-CREATE     do not create the md5 file -rf or --RESULT-FILE    specify a result file
 ```
+For GUIs:
+Just double click the .py file or executable file, and follow the instruction.
 Instructions are written in Simplified Chinese only.